MHasan159/Music_Player_Project/README.md

 1. Have any liked song be placed into a playlist.

-2. Search entire spotify catalog and display it user
+2. Search entire spotify catalog and display it user.

 3.Have user create multiple playlist.

 4.Have user be able to use light and dark mode.